TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 ### Separate hydration exports have been removed

-With version [3.22.0](https://github.com/tannerlinsley/react-query/releases/tag/v3.22.0), hydration utilities moved into the react-query core.
+With version [3.22.0](https://github.com/tannerlinsley/react-query/releases/tag/v3.22.0), hydration utilities moved into the React Query core.
 With v3, you could still use the old exports from `react-query/hydration`, but these exports have been removed with v4.

 ```diff
 - import { dehydrate, hydrate, useHydrate, Hydrate } from 'react-query/hydration'